Biofuel: Electrofuels and solar fuels

+Bio-digesters

+A bio-digester is a mechanized toilet that uses decomposition and sedimentation to turn human waste into a renewable fuel called biogas.
+Biogas can be made from substances like agricultural waste and sewage.
+The bio-digester uses a process called anaerobic digestion to produce biogas.
+Anaerobic digestion uses a chemical process to break down organic matter with the use of microorganisms in the absence of oxygen to produce biogas.
+The processes involved in anaerobic respiration are hydrolysis, acidogenesis, acetogenesis, and methanogenesis.

 Extent of production and use

 Global biofuel production was 81 Mtoe in 2017 which represented an annual increase of about 3% compared to 2010.
-Mtoe stands for Million Tonnes of Oil Equivalent.
-Furthermore: "the US is the largest producer in the world producing 37 Mtoe in 2017; Brazil and South America, 23 Mtoe; and Europe (mainly Germany) 12 Mtoe".
+In 2017, the US was the largest biofuel producer in the world producing 37 Mtoe, followed by Brazil and South America at 23 Mtoe and Europe (mainly Germany) at 12 Mtoe.

 An assessment from 2017 found that: "Biofuels will never be a major transport fuel as there is just not enough land in the world to grow plants to make biofuel for all vehicles.
 It can however, be part of an energy mix to take us into a future of renewable energy."

 In 2021, worldwide biofuel production provided 4.3% of the world's fuels for transport, including a very small amount of aviation biofuel.
-By 2027 worldwide biofuel production is expected to supply 5.4% of the world’s fuels for transport including 1% of aviation fuel.
-The International Energy Agency (IEA) wants biofuels to make up 64% of the world demand for transportation fuels by 2050, in order to reduce dependency on petroleum.
-However, the production and consumption of biofuels are not on track to meet the IEA's sustainable development scenario.
-From 2020 to 2030 global biofuel output has to increase by 16% each year to reach IEA's goal.
+By 2027, worldwide biofuel production is expected to supply 5.4% of the world's fuels for transport including 1% of aviation fuel.

+The US, Europe, Brazil and Indonesia are driving the majority of biofuel consumption growth.
+This demand for biodiesel, renewable diesel and biojet fuel is projected to increase by 44% (21 billion litres) over 2022-2027.

 Issues

 Environmental impacts

 Estimates about the climate impact from biofuels vary widely based on the methodology and exact situation examined.

+In general, biofuels emit fewer greenhouse gas emissions when burned in an engine and are generally considered carbon-neutral fuels as the carbon they emit has been captured from the atmosphere by the crops used in biofuel production.
+They can have greenhouse gas emissions ranging from as low as -127.1 gCO2eq per MJ when carbon capture is incorporated into their production to those exceeding 95 gCO2eq per MJ when land-use change is significant.
+Several factors are responsible for the variation in emission numbers of biofuel, such as feedstock and its origin, fuel production technique, system boundary definitions, and energy sources.
+However, many government policies, such as those by the European Union and the UK, require that biofuels have at least 65% greenhouse gas emissions savings (or 70% if it is renewable fuels of non-biological origins) relative to fossil fuels.

+The growing demand for biofuels has raised concerns about land use and food security.
+Many biofuel crops are grown on land that could otherwise be used for food production.
+This shift in land use can lead to several problems: